Amol-Chaudhry/ultimate-color-game/README.md

 # The Ultimate Color Game.

-This is a game in which a player is given an RGB color code and has to identify the correct color.
+In this game, a player has to identify the correct color depending upon the given RGB color code.

 ## How to play